Upcoming Open Trainings

 Cost and benefits

 A full five days of training starts at $850 (some locations have higher expenses, resulting in somewhat higher training costs), and your fee includes all the materials you’ll need for the training, and lunches for the week.
 You’ll have your own copy of the Critical Friends Group Coaches’ Handbook, a 145-page spiral-bound “bible” you’ll probably use for years, plus a yearlong, renewable coach-level membership with us, which gains you access to the Protocol Matching Tool and much more coach-specific content on this website.
-Upon completion of all five days of the training, coaches also receive a frame-worthy certificate declaring your credentials as a CFG coach.
+Upon completion of all five days of the training, coaches also receive a digital certificate to share and print declaring your credentials as a CFG coach.
 If your school is tracking hours toward CCUs, we can confirm the number of hours attended.

 If you’re planning your budget, beyond the fee for the training, you will provide your own transportation and meals (lunch is generally included in the conference fee).
 We do our best arrange for discounted lodging (that may include a free breakfast) at the training site.

-Most of the NSRF Open Trainings are held in Bloomington, Indiana, (about an hour’s shuttle ride south of Indianapolis International Airport) but they’re also held regularly in Los Angeles, Kuwait, Athens, Greece, and occasionally in other cities such as Nashville, Boston, and Anchorage.
+Most of the NSRF Open Trainings are held in Bloomington, Indiana, (about an hour’s shuttle ride south of Indianapolis International Airport) but they’re also held regularly in Los Angeles, Kuwait, Athens, Greece, and occasionally in other cities such as Nashville and Anchorage.
 Watch this page for details or ask us if you’re looking for a particular location or timing.